Characterization of causal ancestral graphs for time series with latent confounders: Markov equivalence classes of ts-DMAGs and causal discovery

-The \textbf{LPCMCI} algorithm \cite{LPCMCI} applies several modifications to SVAR-FCI that significantly improve its statistical performance but do not change the algorithm's infinite sample properties.
-Therefore, also LPCMCI is not complete in the considered time series setting.
+The \textbf{LPCMCI} algorithm from \citet{LPCMCI} applies several modifications to SVAR-FCI that significantly improve the finite-sample performance.
+The infinite sample properties are unchanged, however.
+Thus also LPCMCI in general learns fewer orientations than tsFCI$^{l+c}$ and fails to learn all ancestral relationships that can be learned.